 Large speakers are set above the driver.
 One of them blocks Tweety (proclaiming that “Jesús Es Mi Co-Piloto”).
 The driver slides a bootleg CD into the stereo and cranks up the volume to the max.

 The first song is Bryan Adams singing “(Everything I Do) I Do It For You” from the Robin Hood Prince of Thieves soundtrack.

-It is not the original version but the one in Spanish.
+It’s not the original version, though.
+It’s the Spanish version.
 Somehow “(Todo Yo Hago) Yo Hago Por Ti” works in Spanish at least as well as the original does.

 After Señor Adams, the soundtrack slides into a salsa mix for the rest of the ride, apart from one slight deviation back to “Vientos de Cambio/Winds of Change” by Los Scorpions.

 The ride passes without event, aside from the driver passing another bus on a blind curve, and the turkey on the lap next to our traveler mistaking one of his arm hairs for something edible.
 The turkey’s owner mumbles something and transfers the bird to his other leg.